romeq/jump/README.md

 ```

 ## File structure
 What does any of these files even contain?

 ### main.c
 `main.c` contains the *core* of this program.
-It determines how things should go, in which order etc.
+It determines how things go, in which order, and handles errors.

 ### tests.c
 `tests.c` contains some tests for database and the base program

 ### database.c
 `database.c` contains the database handler and other database related stuff.

+### utils.c
+`utils.c` contains some helping functions for other modules such as help menu, etc.